mr6r4y/eCm-hclub/ch01/README.md

 A little knowledge of "What is a computer?" would help.
 For example if you go through https://en.wikipedia.org/wiki/X86 would make my effort explaining basic assembly easier.
-You need to know that PC has a processor with x86 architecture.
+You need to know that a PC has a processor with x86 architecture.

 ## Agenda

 1. What is Reverse Engineering (RE)
 1. What the skill set can be used for
 1. x86 introduction
-1. Tools - Radare2 fast walk-through
+1. Tools - Radare2 introduction
+1. ELF introduction
+1. Code samples illustrating different code constructs
 1. Demo and excercises

 ## References